lautaro-bazalo/fx-example/readme.md

 # About project

-Hi, I'm Computer Engineer and a few months ago I had to do an apoc of Dependency Injection in Golang.
+Hi, I'm Computer Engineer and a few months ago I had to do a proof of concept (PoC) of Dependency Injection in Golang.
-You probably are thinking now that is a risky move use DY in a language like golang but, I think that just is another "tool" using reflection in background.
+You're probably  thinking now that using DY in a language like golang is a risky move, but I believe that it is simply another "tool" that utilizes reflection in background, much like many others.
+It provides us the ability to decouple our code into componentes, making it easier to integrate new features and maintain a cleaner code.

-Looking out for some DY framework or something like that I found Uber Fx.
+While searching  for a Dependency Injection framework or something similar, I came across Uber Fx, and that's when I began working on this CRUD project.

 # Technologies involved

-In this apoc I used the following technologies
+In this poc I used the following technologies

 • Gorm orm